Local 2-separators: Explorer neighbourhood

 The notion of local 1-separators has been explained above.
 But how should one define local 2-separators?
 The first thing is that perhaps one only might want to consider pairs of vertices as local 2-separators if they have bounded distance between them.
 Indeed, otherwise if they were separating we would rather like to think about them as each being a local 1-separator.
 Okay, so we have a pair $(v,w)$ of vertices of bounded distance that separates their neighbourhood.
 But how do we define their neighbourhood precisely?
 Something that looks almost right is just picking one of the vertices arbitrarily and taking a ball around them.
 More precisely, one could require that $B_{r/2}(v)-v-w$ is disconnected for some parameter $r$.
 However, it could be that when we swap $v$ and $w$ then it switches from disconnected to connected.
 So perhaps the next attempt would be to take $(B_{r/2}(v)\cup B_{r/2}(w))-v-w$; just to make it symmetric in $v$ and $w$.
 Below we will refer to this long expression as the \emph{punctured double-ball}.

 The disadvantages of this definition, although almost correct, are more subtle.
 The main reason is perhaps that with that definition our proofs do not seem to work, as important structural properties are simply not true.
-Indeed, with this definition \myref{corner-lemma}, does not work.
+Indeed, with this definition \myref{corner-lemma} does not work.
 This lemma is a natural generalisation of a lemma for usual separators, and we believe that any natural notion of local separators should have this property.
 The reason why that lemma is not true in this case is that the double-ball $B_{r/2}(v)\cup B_{r/2}(w)$ may contain cycles that are composed of a path from the ball $B_{r/2}(v)$ and from $B_{r/2}(w)$ but are not a cycle of either of these two balls, see \autoref{double-ball}.

 Informally speaking, the definition we take is similar to the double ball $B_{r/2}(v)\cup B_{r/2}(w)$ and actually agrees with it up to distance $r-d$, where $d$ is the distance between the vertices $v$ and $w$ -- but towards the boundary it `gets more fuzzy'.
-We will call our notion of neighbourhood `explorer-neighbourhood' and think about it as follows: imagine two explorers discovering the graph starting from the vertices $v$ and $w$ with the goal of separately discovering the graph and at the end combining their maps of the balls $B_{r/2}(v)$ and $B_{r/2}(w)$ into a single map.
+We will call our notion of neighbourhood `explorer-neighbourhood' and think about it as follows: imagine two explorers discovering the graph starting from the vertices $v$ and $w$ respectively, with the goal of separately discovering the graph and at the end combining their maps of the balls $B_{r/2}(v)$ and $B_{r/2}(w)$ into a single map.
 First they discover all shortest paths between the vertices $v$ and $w$ together and put them on the common map.
 We refer to the set of vertices on these paths as the \emph{core}.
 Then they return to their respective starting vertices and start exploring the graph from there up to distance $r/2$.
 On their map they mark each vertex by the set of shortest paths to that vertex from the core (within their respective balls).
 There may be vertices with distance $r/2$ from the core that have distance at most $r/2$ to the vertex $v$ but a larger distance to the vertex $w$.
 Such vertices are only discovered by the explorer based at $v$.
 There may also be vertices $u$ discovered by both explorers.
-However they might be so far away that some explorer sees some shortest paths to it that the other one does not see.
+However they might not discover a common shortest path to that vertex.
 In this case there will be two copies of that vertex in the explorer-neighbourhood, while there is only one copy in the double ball $B_{r/2}(v)\cup B_{r/2}(w)$.